Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Five young athletes from Renfrew County, Ont., who are heading to the North American Indigenous Games (NAIG) next week say their exciting journey wouldn’t have been possible without their enthusiastic and dedicated coach, Gerry Benoit.
+Five young athletes from Renfrew County, Ont., who are set to participate in the North American Indigenous Games (NAIG) next week say their exciting journey wouldn’t have happened without their enthusiastic and committed coach, Gerry Benoit.

-Twin brothers John and Mark Baillie from Lake Clear, Ont., will compete in track and field after Benoit motivated them to try out.
+Twin brothers John and Mark Baillie from Lake Clear, Ont., will be taking part in track and field after Benoit motivated them to try out.

 “He’s an awesome person,” said Mark Baillie.
 “Every time I’ve talked to him he always puts a smile on my face and makes everything seem exciting.”

-“He makes it like seem like it’s the best thing in the world,” added John Baillie.
+“He makes it seem like it’s the best thing in the world,” added John Baillie.

 Mark Baillie, 15, of Whitewater Region, Ont., credits coach Benoit for his chance to represent Team Ontario at the 2023 North American Indigenous Games.
 (Giacomo Panico/CBC)

-Their mother Julie Baillie describes Benoit as a champion for bringing not only her 15-year-old sons but also three other local youth athletes into the fold who might not have thought about trying out for Team Ontario otherwise.
+Their mother Julie Baillie describes Benoit as a champion for bringing not just her 15-year-old sons into the fold but also three other local athletes who might not have thought about trying out for Team Ontario otherwise.

 “Energy just bursts out of him and you get excited before you even really know what you’re signing up for,” she said.